Bert Convy: Acting

-He turned to acting full-time in 1956 and was in the musical The Billy Barnes Revue in Los Angeles before moving to New York City.
-He appeared in 10 Broadway shows, including "Nowhere to Go but Up", Cabaret (in which he originated the role of Cliff, a fictionalized Christopher Isherwood), and The Impossible Years.
-He played the reporter Hildy Johnson in a 1969 Broadway revival of The Front Page, which starred Robert Ryan.
+Convy turned to acting full-time in 1956 and was in the musical The Billy Barnes Revue in Los Angeles before moving to New York City.
+He appeared in 10 Broadway shows, including Nowhere to Go but Up, Cabaret (in which he originated the role of Cliff, a fictionalized Christopher Isherwood), and The Impossible Years.
+He played reporter Hildy Johnson in a 1969 Broadway revival of The Front Page, which starred Robert Ryan.
 In the original Broadway cast of Fiddler on the Roof with Zero Mostel, Convy played Perchik the Student and sang "Now I Have Everything".
 He filled in for Raul Julia in the lead role of Guido Contini in the Broadway musical Nine when Julia went on vacation.

+Convy was one of the candidates considered for the role of Bert in Mary Poppins but Convy turned down the offer and the role was given to Dick Van Dyke.

-Convy guest-starred in an episode of Perry Mason titled "The Case of the Nimble Nephew", which aired in April of 1960.
-He played Harry Thompson, the defendant.
-In the 1960–1961 season, Convy guest-starred on Pat O'Brien's short-lived sitcom Harrigan and Son as well as the series 77 Sunset Strip in the role of David.
-In 1961, he appeared in the Alfred Hitchcock Presents episode "Museum Piece."
-He portrayed Roxy in the pilot episode of The New Phil Silvers Show in 1963, although the role of Roxy went to Pat Renella for the remainder of the series's run.
+Convy guest-starred in an April 1960 episode of Perry Mason titled "The Case of the Nimble Nephew".
+In the 1960–1961 season, Convy guest-starred on Pat O'Brien's short-lived sitcom Harrigan and Son and the series 77 Sunset Strip in the role of David.
+In 1961, he appeared in the Alfred Hitchcock Presents episode "Museum Piece".
+He portrayed Roxy in the pilot episode of The New Phil Silvers Show in 1963, although the role went to Pat Renella for the remainder of the series' run.
 He was also cast on an episode of The Mary Tyler Moore Show as Mary's friend Jack Foster, alongside future Alice star Beth Howland.
 In 1973, Convy was a guest star in two episodes of Hawaii Five-O.

-In 1974, Convy portrayed Lt.
-Steve Ostrowski, the police officer nephew of elderly amateur sleuths on the short-lived series The Snoop Sisters.
+In 1974, Convy portrayed Lieutenant Steve Ostrowski, the police officer nephew of elderly amateur sleuths on the short-lived series The Snoop Sisters.